Tens of thousands of Yemeni Houthis protest against fuel reform, government

 Yemenis are unhappy about the government’s decision to raise fuel prices in late July to cut energy subsidies to ease the burden on its budget deficit.
 The government spent about $3 billion on subsidies last year, nearly a third of state revenue.

 A previous attempt by the government to cut subsidies in 2005 led to unrest that left some 20 people dead and over 200 wounded.
-The reform was cancelled.
+The reform was canceled.

 Some analysts said the Houthis were using the popular fuel subsidies issue as an excuse to demonstrate over their main goal, however.

-“In the end, the Houthis want a new government that they can join,” said Ali Saif Hassan, an analyst at a local non-governmental organisation.
+“In the end, the Houthis want a new government that they can join,” said Ali Saif Hassan, an analyst at a local non-governmental organization.

 The Houthis are not represented in Basindwa’s national unity government, which was formed in 2011 after long-serving President Ali Abdullah Saleh stepped down under pressure from demonstrators demanding democratic and economic reforms.